 WATER SYSTEM

-If your Cobalt boat is equipped with a transom shower, galley sink, icemaker, etc. (optional), the system allows for potable (drinkable) water to be stored onboard.
+If your Cobalt boat is equipped with a transom shower (optional), the system allows for potable (drinkable) water to be stored onboard for the transom shower.
 Refer to Section 1, Specifications, for the capacity of the water system.